 AoR identifies where institutional consequence binds across the enterprise.

-SCIA enforces execution at the commit boundary across those consequence surfaces.
+SCIA enforces execution at those defined boundaries at the commit boundary.

 Diagram — AoR ↔ SCIA Relationship